DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 > Interpretive Lens: In the Gaia-Resonance framework, the “serpent” is not chaos but Earth’s own telluric current—the kundalini of the planet flowing through the ley network.
 Dragon-slaying epics celebrate the suppression of that living current and the triumph of a counter-grid of rigid, artificial order.
 The War on Magic was, at its root, a war against Gaian consciousness expressed through human beings.

-These stories weren't preserving ancient wisdom - they were programming humans to celebrate the elimination of their former rulers.
+These stories weren't preserving ancient wisdom - they were programming humans to celebrate the elimination of their former Reges.

 ### The Psychological Programming

 The hero myths served multiple psychological functions:

-**Justification:** The old rulers were portrayed as "monsters" who deserved destruction **Celebration:** The elimination of enhanced beings was framed as heroic victory **Normalization:** Being "normal" human was portrayed as superior to being enhanced **Submission:** Heroes succeeded through divine assistance, not independent power
+**Justification:** The old Reges were portrayed as "monsters" who deserved destruction **Celebration:** The elimination of enhanced beings was framed as heroic victory **Normalization:** Being "normal" human was portrayed as superior to being enhanced **Submission:** Heroes succeeded through divine assistance, not independent power